leucos/ansible-tuto/step-08/README.md

 Our virtualhost is set, but we need a few changes to finish our deployment.
 First, we're deploying a PHP application.
 So we need to install the `libapache2-mod-php5` package.
-Second, we have to install the `git` since the git module (used to clone our application's git repository) uses it.
+Second, we have to install `git` since the git module (used to clone our application's git repository) uses it.

 We could do it like this: